-If you have a question which isn’t answered here, please email the LIBER office.
+Have a question which isn’t answered here?
+Please email the LIBER office.

 How is LIBER’s Annual Conference funded, and what role do sponsors play in the event?

 LIBER aims to keep the Annual Conference fee affordable for delegates from libraries of all sizes.
 We therefore welcome sponsors at the conference: both those who sponsor LIBER as a foundation (more about LIBER sponsors), and those recruited by the local conference host.
 Sponsors of LIBER as a foundation have the option to present during a limited number of plenary spots, and all sponsors are offered exhibition space at the conference.

 Income from the sponsors covers about a third of conference costs.
 Delegate fees cover the remaining conference expenses.

 LIBER is a non-profit foundation and does not benefit financially from the conference.
 The only proceeds which we receive come from a special premium (included in the fee and approved by LIBER participants in 2005).
 This premium is specifically reserved for our Conference Fund, which subsides the cost of attending the conference for a set number of library professionals from selected European countries.

 It is also worth noting that the LIBER conference remains affordable thanks in large part to the local hosts.
 The conferences are always hosted by LIBER libraries.
 They provide the facilities and routinely assemble a large team of volunteers to help during the conference.